Blue Man Group Show at Universal Orlando

 The Orlando Blue Man Group show temporarily closed in March 2020 when the COVID-19 pandemic hit and in January 2021 it was announced that it would not re-open.
 At this time it is not clear if Universal will replace it with another show.

 The rest of this page is just for historical interest.

-The Blue Man Group show at the Sharp Aquos Theatre at Universal Orlando CityWalk opened in 2007 and competes directly with Disney’s Cirque du Soleil though the two shows are very different.
-Originally the Blue Man Group was located within Universal Studios Florida, which meant guests had to purchase a park admission ticket but now it is located in CityWalk.
+The Blue Man Group show at the Sharp Aquos Theatre at Universal Orlando CityWalk opened in 2007 and in it’s day competed directly with Disney’s Cirque du Soleil though the two shows were very different.
+Originally the Blue Man Group was located within Universal Studios Florida, which meant guests had to purchase a park admission ticket but it was later moved to CityWalk.

 Blue Man combines zany visual humour with outrageous theatrics and musical performances from unusual instruments including a grand piano played with a giant mallet, drumbones (pipe drums) and their signature paint filled drums.
 The show appeals to all ages on different levels from the lights and colour to the comedy, general mess and characters though see note about children under 3.

 The whole performance is non-verbal and includes lots of paint!
 The show is accompanied by a live rock band who do sing.
 There is also the chance for audience participation.